Table of Contents

 As soon as we click the Create button we’ll be asked to configure our SQL Managed Instance with a wizard-like interface splitted into the following tabs:

-- Basics: Subscription type, instance name, admin username and password, and so on
+- Basics: Subscription type, instance name, admin username and password, service tier, and so on

 - Networking: Network connectivity method and firewall rules